critocrito/sugarcube/packages/plugin-media/README.md

 - `existing`: The number of mosaics that already existed.
 - `fail`: The number of mosaics that failed to generate.
 - `success`: The number of mosaics that were successfully generated.
+- `new`: The number of new mosaics out of the number of successfully generated mosaics.

 ### `media_file_import` plugin